akhasoft/Yakhont/README.md

 In sum, as I told - you can make the whole data loading in just one line of code (plus your callbacks - if any).

-And last but not least - Yakhont Weaver allows patching JARs (like 'Retrofit') in the build time.
+And last but not least - the Yakhont Weaver allows patching JARs (like 'Retrofit') in the build time.
 Just one line in the 'weaver.config'.
 Sapienti sat.

 ## Table of Contents